Radoslav Rochallyi: Rovnicová poézia/ Equation Poetry

 The book was published in Slovak in 2022, by Drewo a srd publishing house in Bratislava.
 In review of the book Rovnicová poézia, Eva Urbanova wrote that penetrating the secrets of this type of poetry really requires not only willingness, but also knowledge, even though the author himself gives partial instructions in the introduction to the book.
 And although the reviewer did not understand most of the complicated formulas, she found that logic is not always necessary: on the contrary, where logic decreases, adventure increases.
 In this way, some poems became humorous statement.
 Mathematical poems from this collection, which Rochallyi translated into English, also appeared in journals published in the United States.
-Peter Petro, a professor in the Department of Slavic Studies at the University of British Columbia in Vancouver, describes how Rochallyi demonstrate the ongoing vitality and innovation of Slovak poetry.His book Equation Poetry was mentioned in the Kandelaber podcast, which is dedicated to the evaluation of literature, as an exceptional poetry book in the year 2022.
+Peter Petro, a professor in the Department of Slavic Studies at the University of British Columbia in Vancouver, describes how Rochallyi demonstrate the ongoing vitality and innovation of Slovak poetry.
+His book Equation Poetry was mentioned in the Kandelaber podcast, which is dedicated to the evaluation of literature, as an exceptional poetry book in the year 2022.

 Writing style and philosophy

-His work includes mainly philosophy, visual arts, and poetry, while linking each of these elements with mathematical symbols.
+His work includes philosophy, visual arts, and poetry, and links each of these elements with mathematical symbols.

-Rochallyi uses mathematical language as an organizational principle and at the same time uses mathematical symbols to describe intonation notation, or to define various types of specifications whose semantics are easier or more effective to express in non-verbal form.
+Rochallyi uses mathematical language as an organizational principle and also uses mathematical symbols to describe intonation notation, or to define various types of specifications whose semantics are easier or more effective to express in non-verbal form.

-He's trying to finish off aesthetic-logical minimalism as a system that brings aesthetics and logic together in content and uses mathematical and geometric patterns in form.
-In Magpiezine, he said he tries to answer the question of how deep meanings can be communicated through simple, aesthetically pleasing forms of math and geometry.
-This minimalist approach is the foundation of his artistic and aesthetic communication style.
+He has worked on aesthetic-logical minimalism as a system that brings aesthetics and logic together in content and uses mathematical and geometric patterns in form.
+In Magpiezine, he said he tries to answer the question of how complex meanings can be communicated through simple, aesthetically oriented forms of math and geometry.
+This approach is central to his artistic and aesthetic communication style.

 In the field of philosophy, he was influenced by the work of physicist Max Tegmark and mathematician G. H. Hardy.
-In the field of creation, he was shaped by the works of early experimental avant-garde artists (painters and poets).
+In his artistic practice, he was shaped by the works of early experimental avant-garde artists (painters and poets).
+With Aesthetic Logical Minimalism, Rochallyi has worked on a system where he bases poetry on mathematics and logic.
+His work, in its literary practice, draws on ideas associated with Kurt Gödel, Alfred North Whitehead, Bertrand Russell, and Gottlob Frege.
+His work explores links between exact sciences and aesthetics, where equations and concepts from physics are used metaphorically.

-In the French magazine Recours au poème n ° 212, Rochally's philosophy of creation is described as mathematical determinism.
+In the French magazine Recours au poème n ° 212, Rochally's philosophy of creation was described as mathematical determinism.